 - pinch of salt and black pepper

 Saffron is a beautiful spice, used in many Middle Eastern and Mediterranean dishes.
 Saffron brings a floral aroma and a vibrant color to this dish.
-To make the saffron water used in this recipe, ground the saffron, then add some warm water and let it steep for at least 15 minutes.
+To make the saffron water used in this recipe, first, ground the saffron with a mortar and pestle.
+Add a few teaspoons of warm water, or a couple of ice cubes, and let it steep for at least 15 minutes.

 Please refer to recipe card below for quantities.